A quickstart guide is an easy-to-read document that helps your users quickly get started with your product.

 - Log in to your account with your username and password.

 - Choose —, and choose –, –, and –.

 - A conceptual quickstart guide: Helps your user learn about your product.
 Introduces the main concepts of your product.
 The guide describes the tasks the user “can” perform.
 The sequence of steps might not be important.
 Here’s an example of a conceptual quickstart guide:

 Can you blend procedural information (steps that must be followed in a sequence) with conceptual information (description of tasks and features)?
 The answer is “Yes,” but you must do it carefully or the user might not see the purpose of your guide.

 - Create distinct sections of the guide for procedural and conceptual information.
 For example, you make them different colors or add some buffer space between them.

 - Provide conceptual information and then add the supporting procedural steps under each concept.
-In this case, the conceptual info leads the way and procedural steps support it.
+In this case, the conceptual info leads the way and the procedural steps support it.

 How to write a quickstart guide

 You first need to understand your users and their needs to know what topics you need to cover in your guide: